fukamachi/envy/README.markdown

 ### Common configurations

-You can also define a common configuration which will be merged into every configurations.
+You can also define a common configuration which will be used by all configurations.

 ```common-lisp
 (defconfig :common